timminsss/toy-robot/README.md

 ## Installation

-Clone the repository and set up on your local machine.
+Clone the repository (or copy over from the file I send) and set up on your local machine.
 ```
 $ git clone https://github.com/timminsss/toy-robot.git
 $ cd toy-robot